thecoder08/thecoder08.github.io/framebuffer.md

 # The Linux Framebuffer
 The Linux framebuffer is a beautiful thing.
 Why?
 Because of its simplicity.
 Linux (and other *nix operating systems) abstact hardware devices away by creating files in the `/dev` directory.
 These aren't real files, but when they are written to or read from, they communicate with some device attached to your system.

 There are some files in this `/dev` directory that have a name that looks like `fbN`, where N is a number, starting from 0.
 These files are so-called "framebuffer devices"; provided by the framebuffer driver for your video card.
 For example, if you had an Intel chipset video card, the framebuffer device would be provided by the `intelfb` kernel module.
 Every video card manufacturer had its own framebuffer driver.
-There was also a driver called `vesafb` for VESA-compatible video cards.
+There was also a driver called `vesafb` for VESA/VGA-compatible video cards.

 Technically, the framebuffer API is obsolete with the advent of DRM (Direct Rendering Manager) which adds features like hardware acceleration on GPUs that support it.